Andrey-Pominov/PvpAnalytics/README.md

   dotnet test
   ```
 - `PvpAnalytics.Tests` covers combat-log parsing/ingestion (unit tests) along with API integration tests that exercise `POST /api/logs/upload` using a stub authentication handler.
-- Auth microservice integration tests use an in-memory SQLite provider with a lightweight test factory.
+- Auth microservice integration tests use EF Core's in-memory provider with a lightweight test factory.
 They validate the `register`, `login`, and `refresh` flows and assert error handling for duplicate or invalid credentials.
 - The test harnesses inject structured logging, so failures surface actionable context in the console when assertions fail.

 ## Development notes